 We believe that remote working and freelancing offer freedom of time.
 However, without clear boundaries, your working time can get out of control.
 Without prioritizing or scheduling your hours, your private life and mental health could suffer, and stress and procrastination are commonplace.

 Make sure you create a schedule for your daily assignments a definite number of hours per day and avoid spending your spare time on work.
 Also, spare a day from your weekend and forget about all the business decision-making and other activities.
 Additionally, you should also not open any emails or stuff related to business as it might end up consuming hours and ultimately lead to a nervous breakdown.

 7. Set some boundaries for yourself

 Don’t even try to realize all the ideas that come to your head.
-Yeah, that might seem unproductive but only 30-50% of your creative things like projects, new courses, services, activities go live.
-The rest of the things goes buried in drafts.
+Yeah, that might seem unproductive but only 30-50% of your creative things like projects, new courses, services, and activities go live.
+The rest of the things go buried in drafts.

 That’s normal.
 It’s great to have a ton of business ideas and write them down so you won’t forget them.
 Make a habit to keep checking those ideas and evaluate their preparation stage i.e how much time and effort you need for its realization.
 What benefits or profits are you expecting from it?
 Is the game really worth it?

 8. Automate Things using Technology